Forget being gay or HYDRA — Captain America should be Black

 Sports and war are different.
-There are plenty of people who watch Lebron James play and say, “That nigger is good!”
+There are plenty of people who’d watch Lebron James play and say, “That nigger is good!” not realizing their racism.

 But let Lebron kick a white guy’s ass in a fist fight; see if those same people cheer for him.

-Unfortunately, back in the 1940s when Captain America first saw print, comics were still the province of the Anglo-Saxon white male — even though Cap and Superman were created by Jewish writers.
+Unfortunately, back in the 1940s when Captain America first saw print, comics were still the province of the Anglo-Saxon, Christian, straight white male — even though Jewish writers and artists created Cap and Superman.

 Segregation was the rule of the day.
 There would be no way the creators would acknowledge the irony of fighting Hitler with Hitler’s Aryan wet dream by putting a black or Jewish man behind the shield.